AMReX-Astro/Castro/sphinx_docs/source/CastroSoftware.rst

    The Fortran routine that does the deriving is put in the problem-specific problem_derive_nd.f90 (and a prototype for C is put in Problem_Derives.H).
-A example is provided by the problem, which derives several new quantities (perturbations against a background one-dimensional model, in this case).
+A example is provided by the reacting_bubble problem, which derives several new quantities (perturbations against a background one-dimensional model, in this case).

--  , ,
+-  Prob.cpp, Problem.H, Problem_F.H

-   These files provide problem-specific routines for computing global diagnostic information through the functionality that is part of the Castro class.
+   These files provide problem-specific routines for computing global diagnostic information through the sum_integrated_quantities functionality that is part of the Castro class.

-   An example is provided by , where an estimate of the flame speed is computed by integrating the mass of fuel on the grid.
+   An example is provided by toy_flame, where an estimate of the flame speed is computed by integrating the mass of fuel on the grid.